mitchell360/map-maker/replit.md

 ## Map Controls
 **Layer Control (upper right):**
 - Base Layers: Ancient World (default), Modern Clean, Modern Detailed
-- Overlays: Country Borders, Walking Paths, Travel Time (all hidden by default)
+- Overlays: Country Borders, Travel Line and Time (all hidden by default)

+**Travel Line and Time Display:**
+When enabled, shows color-coded travel paths where each segment between consecutive locations uses a different shade of orange.
+The travel time information box displays a color legend matching the line segments, showing estimated travel duration for each leg and the total journey.

 ## Running the Project
 **For Replit Development/Testing:**